mansong/stream-adventure/exercises/http_server/QUIZ.md

     function end (done) { done(); }

 Do that, but send upper-case data in your http server in response to POST data.

-Make sure to `npm install through2` in the directory where your solution file lives.